 On the side of the old church, there is a large colorful mural by Nichole Westfall and ND Tank.
 The whimsical painting was installed as part of Love Hope’s second anniversary.

 Who are we?
-Amy & Shawn, New River Gorge hikers, WV Master Naturalists, and owners of Lafayette Flats Boutique Vacation Rentals.
+Amy & Shawn, New River Gorge hikers, Master Naturalists, and owners of Lafayette Flats Boutique Vacation Rentals.